grafana/intro-to-mltp/README.md

 Once the Docker Compose project is running, you can see examples of traces that are emitted by Beyla can be [seen here](http://localhost:3000/explore?panes=%7B%228kW%22:%7B%22datasource%22:%22tempo%22,%22queries%22:%5B%7B%22refId%22:%22A%22,%22datasource%22:%7B%22type%22:%22tempo%22,%22uid%22:%22tempo%22%7D,%22queryType%22:%22traceqlSearch%22,%22limit%22:20,%22tableType%22:%22traces%22,%22filters%22:%5B%7B%22id%22:%22f5c8c83c%22,%22operator%22:%22%3D%22,%22scope%22:%22span%22%7D,%7B%22id%22:%22service-name%22,%22tag%22:%22service.name%22,%22operator%22:%22%3D~%22,%22scope%22:%22resource%22,%22value%22:%5B%22beyla-mythical-recorder%22,%22beyla-mythical-requester%22,%22beyla-mythical-server%22%5D,%22valueType%22:%22string%22%7D%5D,%22groupBy%22:%5B%7B%22id%22:%2285840e80%22,%22scope%22:%22span%22%7D%5D%7D%5D,%22range%22:%7B%22from%22:%22now-5m%22,%22to%22:%22now%22%7D%7D%7D&schemaVersion=1&orgId=1), and an example of the metrics that are emmitted by Beyla can be [seen here](http://localhost:3000/explore?panes=%7B%228kW%22:%7B%22datasource%22:%22mimir%22,%22queries%22:%5B%7B%22refId%22:%22B%22,%22expr%22:%22histogram_quantile%280.95,%20rate%28http_server_duration_seconds_bucket%7Bhttp_route%3D~%5C%22%5C%5C%5C%5C%2F%28unicorn%7Cowlbear%7Cbeholder%7Cmanticore%7Cilithid%29%5C%22%7D%5B1m%5D%29%29%22,%22range%22:true,%22instant%22:true,%22datasource%22:%7B%22type%22:%22prometheus%22,%22uid%22:%22mimir%22%7D,%22editorMode%22:%22code%22,%22legendFormat%22:%22__auto%22,%22hide%22:false%7D%5D,%22range%22:%7B%22from%22:%22now-5m%22,%22to%22:%22now%22%7D%7D%7D&schemaVersion=1&orgId=1).

-### Grafana Agent
+### Grafana Alloy

 **Note:** We have now moved to a default of a Flow/River configuration, due to parity with static mode (as well as more advanced functionality).

-Grafana Agent is a configurable local agent for receiving metrics, logs and traces and forwarding them to relevant database stores.
-For more details about Grafana Agent, read the [documentation](https://grafana.com/docs/agent/latest/).
+Grafana Alloy is a Grafana distribution of the OpenTelemetry collector, receiving metrics, logs and traces and forwarding them to relevant database stores.
+For more details about Grafana Alloy, read the [documentation](https://grafana.com/docs/alloy/latest/).

-Grafana Agent is a locally installed agent that acts as:
+Grafana Alloy acts as:
 * A Prometheus scraping service and metric/label rewriter.
 * A Promtail (Loki logs receiver) service and processor.
 * A Tempo trace receiver and span processor.
 * Remote writer for MLT data to Grafana Cloud (or any other compatible storage system).

-In this example environment, Grafana Agent:
+In this example environment, Grafana Alloy:
 * Receives metrics data, via scrape configs, emitted by:
   * The microservice application.
   * The Mimir service for operational monitoring.
   * The Loki service for operational monitoring.
   * The Tempo service for operatational monitoring.
-  * The Agent itself, for operational monitoring.
+  * The Alloy itself, for operational monitoring.
   * The installed Node Exporter service.
 * Receives trace data, via trace configs, emitted by the microservice application.
 * Generates automatic logging lines based on the trace data received.
 * Sends metric, log and trace data onwards to the Mimir, Loki and Tempo services, respectively.
 * Has optional (unused by default) configurations for metrics generation and trace tail sampling.

-Grafana Agent implements a graph-based configuration via it's Flow architecuture, using a programatic language, River, to define Grafana Agent functionality.
+Grafana Alloy implements a graph-based configuration via it's Flow architecuture, using a programatic language, River, to define Grafana Alloy functionality.

-Once running, you can observe the Flow configuration running on the Grafana Agent itself by navigating to [http://localhost:12347](http://localhost:12347).
+Once running, you can observe the Flow configuration running on the Grafana Alloy itself by navigating to [http://localhost:12347](http://localhost:12347).
 This webpage will allow you to view all of the current components being used for receiving MLT signals, as well as graphs denoting source and target relationships between components.

-The full configuration for Grafana Agent can be found [here](agent/config.river).
+The full configuration for Grafana Alloy can be found [here](alloy/config.river).

-Read the [Debugging](https://grafana.com/docs/agent/latest/flow/monitoring/debugging/) documentation for Grafana Agent for more details.
+Read the [Debugging](https://grafana.com/docs/alloy/latest/flow/monitoring/debugging/) documentation for Grafana Alloy for more details.

-The [tutorial](https://grafana.com/docs/agent/latest/flow/tutorials/) guide to working with Flow and River is a great first starting point, whilst the full [reference guide](https://grafana.com/docs/agent/latest/flow/reference/) for Flow shows the currently supported components and configuration blocks.
+The [tutorial](https://grafana.com/docs/alloy/latest/flow/tutorials/) guide to working with Flow and River is a great first starting point, whilst the full [reference guide](https://grafana.com/docs/alloy/latest/flow/reference/) for Flow shows the currently supported components and configuration blocks.

-Note that as Grafana Agent scrapes metrics for every service defined in the [`docker-compose.yml`](docker-compose.yml) that a significant number of metric [active series](https://grafana.com/docs/grafana-cloud/billing-and-usage/active-series-and-dpm/) are produced (approximately 11,000 at time of writing).
+Note that as Grafana Alloy scrapes metrics for every service defined in the [`docker-compose.yml`](docker-compose.yml) that a significant number of metric [active series](https://grafana.com/docs/grafana-cloud/billing-and-usage/active-series-and-dpm/) are produced (approximately 11,000 at time of writing).

 #### Metrics Generation

 It should be noted that since [v1.4.0](https://github.com/grafana/tempo/blob/main/CHANGELOG.md#v140--2022-04-28), Tempo has included the ability to generate [RED (Rate, Error, Duration)](https://grafana.com/blog/2018/08/02/the-red-method-how-to-instrument-your-services/) [span](https://grafana.com/docs/tempo/latest/metrics-generator/span_metrics/) and [service graph](https://grafana.com/docs/tempo/latest/metrics-generator/service_graphs/) metrics.

-As such, the Grafana Agent configuration now includes a commented section where those metrics used to be generated; this is now handled directly in Tempo via server-side metrics generation.
+As such, the Grafana Alloy configuration now includes a commented section where those metrics used to be generated; this is now handled directly in Tempo via server-side metrics generation.

-Whilst this is convenient for many users, you may prefer to generate metrics locally via Grafana Agent rather than Tempo server-side.
+Whilst this is convenient for many users, you may prefer to generate metrics locally via Grafana Alloy rather than Tempo server-side.
 These include environments where tail-based sampling may be utilized to discard certain traces.

 Tempo metrics generation will only generate span and service graph metrics for trace spans that Tempo receives.
 If tail sampling is active, then a full view of the metrics in a system will not be available.

-In these instances, using Grafana Agent to generate metrics can ensure a complete set of metrics for all traces span data are generated, as the Agent carries out tail sampling post-metrics generation.
+In these instances, using Grafana Alloy to generate metrics can ensure a complete set of metrics for all traces span data are generated, as the Alloy carries out tail sampling post-metrics generation.

 #### Flow and River Configuration

 Whilst the default configuration is via Flow's River language, you can switch this to a provided Static configuration defined in YAML.

-To use the Static configuration instead, follow the inline commented instructions in the `agent` service section of the [`docker-compose.yml`](docker-compose.yml) file.
+To use the Static configuration instead, follow the inline commented instructions in the `alloy` service section of the [`docker-compose.yml`](docker-compose.yml) file.

 Once altered, the Static configuration can be used by restarting Docker Compose if it is currently running:
 ```bash